 I love the variety of templates.
 Good job guys, keep up the good work!

 My previous cover letter was really weak and I used to spend hours adjusting it in Word.
 Now, I can introduce any changes within minutes.
 Absolutely wonderful!

-Have you written your resume yet?
+Have you written your CV yet?
 If not: